Part 1. Before the design

 When I started working on a Social Security tool for financial advisors, I conducted a series of card sorting exercises.
 Based on the briefing I got from stakeholders and previous research, I phrased Social Security topics that can come up in client conversations.
 I then asked the advisors to lay out these topics in the order that they typically occurred and put aside less common topics.

-On the right you can see the result from one of the advisors.
+Here's a photo of the result from one of the advisors.
 His name was Brad.

 Here's a list of advisor experiences that needed to be designed as part of the same Touchpoints project.
 The company's relationship with their customers was evolving and becoming more sophisticated.
 This project was part of supporting that transformation.

 Here's an example of that.
 The first image shows channels that a financial services company can use to communicate with their clients.
 Some of these are subject to opening hours if contact centers aren't staffed around the clock.
 The red lines indicate different ways that customers and advisors can interact over the phone.

 And here are some of the benefits of conducting this exercise at an early stage, e.g. at the kickoff meeting.

 I like to conduct a Know/Feel/Do exercise with the team members at an early stage in the project.
 It pays to get as many stakeholders engaged as possible: